 The CSS scrolling and zooming properties in Internet Explorer 10 enable developers to fine-tune these scrolling and zooming behaviors to optimize the user’s experience.

-For more detailed information about CSS scrolling and zooming properties in Internet Explorer 10, see Scrolling and zooming with touch.
+For more detailed info, see Scrolling and zooming with touch.

 Specifying selectable text

-The -ms-user-select property is a new CSS property that enables web developers to control whether and where users are able to select text (for instance, for copying and pasting to another document) within their webpages.
+The -ms-user-select property is a new CSS property that enables you to control whether and where users are able to select text (for instance, for copying and pasting to another document) within their webpages.

-For more detailed information about specifying selectable text using CSS in Internet Explorer 10, see Specifying selectable text.
+For more detailed info, see Specifying selectable text.

 Removal of style sheet limits

-In Internet Explorer 9 and earlier, there is a limit of 31 style sheets per webpage.
-There is also a nesting limit of four levels deep for style sheets that are linked using @import rules.
+In Internet Explorer 9 and earlier, there’s a limit of 31 style sheets per webpage.
+There’s also a nesting limit of four levels deep for style sheets that are linked using @import rules.

 In Internet Explorer 10, this limit has been removed.
-There is no limit to the number of style sheets that can be referenced per webpage in Internet Explorer 10.
+There’s no limit to the number of style sheets that can be referenced per webpage in Internet Explorer 10.
 Web developers are also not limited in the number of times they can nest @import rules inside style sheets

 DOM

 Internet Explorer 10 contains several new Document Object Model (DOM) features, including advanced hit-testing APIs, media query listeners, and pointer and gesture events.
-Check out the links below to learn more about each of the new DOM technologies introduced in Internet Explorer 10:
+Check out the links below to learn more about each of the new DOM technologies:

 Advanced hit testing: New APIs that return a node list of all the elements that intersect the point at the given x- and y-coordinates or a rectangular area.